oemof/exerpy/docs/installation.rst

    .. tab-item:: Windows

       For Windows we recommend using conda as package manager.
-You can download a lightweight open source variant of conda: "miniforge3".
+You can download a lightweight open source variant of conda: 'miniforge3'.

       1. Download latest
          `miniforge3 <https://github.com/conda-forge/miniforge>`__ for Python
          3.x (64 or 32 bit).
       2. Install miniforge3
-      3. Open "miniforge prompt" to manage your virtual environments.
+      3. Open 'miniforge prompt' to manage your virtual environments.
 You can create a new environment and acivate it by

          .. code-block:: console